-Click here to return to homepage

 How are these issues being negotiated?

-In January 2008 there were 37 delegations in Room E:
+In 2008 there have been 37 delegations in Room E. The most recent list is:

 (Previously, during 2007: Panama as recent new members coordinator; Uganda as African Group coordinator.)